 Your in-country support team will help you to organise the return transfer to Phnom Penh airport.
 For early morning flights you may like to travel to Phnom Penh the day before and stay at the volunteer guesthouse which can be pre-booked for you.

-Can I leave my things at the school if I travel?
+Can I leave my things at the project if I travel?

 What are the costs after I have registered and booked my space?

 After you have booked your space and registered with us,(registered volunteers travelling within 12 months of their first project abroad do not need to pay the registration fee again) there is only one one-off programme contribution of £150.
 This covers a visit of up to 12 weeks.
 This includes on-site accommodation at the school.
 One large hot meal is provided Monday to Friday for approx. £4 a day, payable at the project.

 All volunteers purchase a return flight to Cambodia (some volunteers fly to Bangkok in Thailand followed by independent travel overland to Cambodia to save on flight costs); Phnom Penh is the nearest Cambodian airport to the project.
 It is approximately 2.5 hours from the project which is halfway between the capital city and the souther coast.
 If you are not sure how to buy a flight or what are the ones to look for get in touch.

-Travel insurance is required, make sure the one you purchase covers all medical bills.
+Travel insurance is strongly advised, make sure the one you purchase covers all medical bills.
 You can expect to pay between £40 – £80 for a short stay.
+Without insurance private medical bills for the simplest of treatments can range from £100 – £300 a day if you are required to stay in.

 A visa is not needed before travel if you have a British/European passport and will stay for less than 30 days, a tourist visa is obtained on arrival.
 If you stay longer, a longer stay visa for approx £20 – £30 can be obtained on arrival at Phnom Penh airport on request which can then be extended regularly throughout your long stay.